everettvody/docs.codefresh.io/_docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines.md

 ### Cloning the source code

 You can clone source code using the built-in [git-clone step]({{site.baseurl}}/docs/codefresh-yaml/steps/git-clone/) as the first step in a Pipeline or run manually your own git clone commands in a freestyle step.
-Codefresh has built-in [Git integration]({{site.baseurl}}/docs/integrations/git-providers/) with all popular git providers (both cloud and on-premise installations).
+Codefresh has built-in [Git integrations]({{site.baseurl}}/docs/integrations/git-providers/) with all popular Git providers (both cloud and on-premise).

-Codefresh uses the shared volume as the parent folder of the project.
-So if your pipeline is connected to a GIT repo that contains `my-project` the following will happen:
+Codefresh uses its shared volume as the parent folder of the project.
+So if your pipeline is connected to a Git repo that contains `my-project` the following will happen:

 * `/codefresh/volume` is the shared directory for all steps
-* `/codefresh/volume/my-project` is where the source code exists.
-This is also the current working directory
+* `/codefresh/volume/my-project` is where the source code exists (and the default current working directory)
-* Any other directory (e.g. `/bin`, `/var`, `/opt`) depends on the current container image that is used as build context
+* Any other directory (e.g. `/bin`, `/var`, `/opt`) depends on the current container image that is used as the build context

 {% include
 image.html